 Brembo works closely with car manufacturers during the concept of new models, starting with the prototyping phase, in order to approve the most effective braking system.
 The study of braking components, including static and road tests, is optimised for the car model they will be equipping.

 Indeed, this particular partnership allows Brembo to find out and therefore replicate the narrow tolerance values envisaged for original equipment braking components, which vary from one system to the next.
-The same cannot be said for standard component manufacturers, where common drawbacks include brake thickness variations (DTV) and rotor oscillation during revolution, and hence run-out.
+The same cannot be said for standard component manufacturers, where common drawbacks include brake thickness variations (DTV) and disc oscillation during revolution, and hence run-out.

 5. The secret lies on the inside

-Several Original Equipment rotors are distinguished by pillar ventilation (PVT) patented by Brembo.
-This technology, owing to the shape and distribution of the pillars, creates air circulation inside the ventilation chamber, which allows for greater heat removal, as well as generating a barrier against the formation of cracks On Brembo’s latest-generation brake rotors, the pillars have a different geometry and are arranged along three rings along the braking surface.
+Several Original Equipment discs are distinguished by pillar ventilation (PVT) patented by Brembo.
+This technology, owing to the shape and distribution of the pillars, creates air circulation inside the ventilation chamber, which allows for greater heat removal, as well as generating a barrier against the formation of cracks On Brembo’s latest-generation brake discs, the pillars have a different geometry and are arranged along three rings along the braking surface.
 Since they are not entitled to, Matching Quality manufacturers cannot use PVT ventilation.

 6. The outside also stands out

 Brembo brake pads undergo a surface thermal treatment, referred to as scorching, which guarantees maximum efficiency even at the highest temperatures.